nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 For this application, the matrix ``M(λ)`` has very large elements if $n$ is large.
 This makes the default way to measure the error a bit misleading.
-We now show how to specify a way to user-defined way to measure the error.
+We now show how to specify a user-defined way to measure the error.

 The following function provides an estimate of the backward error
 ```math